ExpediaGroup/c3vis/README.md

 The Y axis shows total memory available for the instances.

-The X axis displays the EC2 Instance Id for each instance.
-Clicking the instance ID opens the ECS console for that container instance.
+The X axis displays the Private IP Address for each EC2 instance.
+Right-clicking the IP address shows the context menu with links to browse the instance in the ECS and EC2 consoles.

 ### Sample Clusters for Testing